PCB Library Creation: A Guide

 Using Existing Library Parts

-Note that you would still have to create a new corresponding schematic symbol for the imported component.
+You would still have to create a new corresponding schematic symbol for the imported component.
 You’ll also need to access the datasheet and read through the pin diagram.
-Then, create the schematic symbol in your CAD software and export the part data to a component library.
-However, if you are using Ultra Librarian data, the symbol will match the footprint so long as the user hasn’t edited the footprint post-download.
+Then, you would create the schematic symbol in your computer-aided design (CAD) software and export the part data to a component library.
+Either of these options can be useful for you and your design teams.

-Saving Time During PCB Footprint Creation
+Saving Time During PCB Design

 PCB designers should focus on creating great new technology, rather than focusing on following PCB footprint creation guidelines.
 The time-consuming process for component creation is one reason “PCB Librarian” is still a common job title at many companies.
-Instead of manually creating and managing your component footprints, you can take advantage of a 3rd party tool or service to acquire component footprints.
+Instead of manually creating and managing your component footprints, you can take advantage of a third party tool or service to acquire component footprints.

 Ultra Librarian works with major component manufacturers and worldwide distributors to obtain verified PCB footprints and models.
-Rather than paying for a subscription to a component data supplier, or scouring manufacturer websites for component data, you can access millions of verified components for free.
+Rather than paying for a subscription to a component data supplier or scouring manufacturer websites for component data, you can access millions of verified components for free.
 You shouldn’t have to completely change your design simply because you can’t find a component model.
 Instead, you can instantly download part data and immediately import it into popular ECAD tools.

 UL-Icon.png